bnittalee/KC-Housing-Price-Project/README.md

 ### Questions
 1. Which features are most highly correlated with price?
 2. Which feature has the strongest correlation with the value of a home?
-3. What combination of features is the best fit for a multiple regression model to predict house prices?
+3. Does grade or condition of a house contribute to the value of a home??

 ### Data
 The King County Housing Data Set includes information about the size, location, condition, and other features of houses in Washington's King County.
 The dataset and variable descriptions can be found on <a href ="https://www.kaggle.com/harlfoxem/housesalesprediction">Kaggle</a>.